 I adore research and love getting things as accurate as possible.

-• For health and science facts: Harvard, Stanford, Mayo Clinic, AP, New York Times, NPR, BBC.
-I do not put much weight on random websites that don’t necessarily have a reputation to uphold.
-I love reading to see who influences the source to see where their biases are!
+For health and science facts: Harvard, Stanford, Mayo Clinic, AP, New York Times, NPR, and BBC are the ones I use most.
+I also read Le Monde, a French language newspaper based in France, for a different perspective on arts and tech.
+I am wary of the information of websites that don’t have a reputation to uphold.
+And for those that do, I enjoy researching into who influences them to see where their biases are.